The Acorn Culture in the Iberian Peninsula

 Here is a map with the distribution of the holm oak in Iberia.
 You’ll have a better idea of the availability of this particular variety in the area.

 Most products I have tried were made from holm oak acorns.
-Again, it’s not a surprise; if it has the best flavor and is available in large numbers, it will obviously be the most popular choice.
+Again, this is not surprising; if it has the best flavor and is available in large numbers, it will be the most popular choice.

 Holm oak acorns

-It makes me wonder if this species wasn’t present there, and all acorns were bitter, like in most places of the world.
+It makes me wonder if this species wasn’t present there, and all acorns were bitter, like in most places.
 Would acorns still be a big thing in Iberia?
 Would they still be connected to its history and culture?

 It’s remarkable how much difference a simple detail, such as a tree species, can make.